yeahlolnice/Terminal_app/README.md

 #### Error handling:
 Every time the user enters something the input will go through some error checking to make sure the bet amount is a number or so the user cant withdraw more then they have.
 If any error occurs it will prompt the user with a help message for what the program expects the input to be, then ask for valid input.

+# Installation

+Tested on windows laptop

+software requirements:
+- unbuntu on windows
+- ruby 2.7.1 or greater

+To install the app gems naviagte to the directory were you cloned the src file and run the `run.sh` file with `./run.sh` this will install the latest version of bundler and install all of the gems used in the app.